Mike-chege/monty/README.md

 Monty 0.98 is a scripting language that is first compiled into Monty byte codes (Just like Python).
 It relies on a unique stack, with specific instructions to manipulate it.
 The goal of this project is to create an interpreter for Monty ByteCodes Files.

-Monty was developed by the using an alternate point for making decisions as the Zen of Python which includes 19 aphorisms about the design of the programming language Python.
-Phrases like "Readability counts", "Errors should never pass silently" or "Explicit is better than implicit" are often cited in discussions about language features.

 ## Monty byte code files
 Files containing Monty byte codes usually have the .m extension.
 Most of the industry uses this standard but it is not required by the specification of the language.
 There is not more than one instruction per line.
 There can be any number of spaces before or after the opcode and its argument.